hchiam/learning-open-props/README.md

 @import "https://unpkg.com/open-props";
 ```

-which gives you CSS variables like can be used like this:
+which gives you CSS variables that can be used in regular CSS like this:

 ```css
 html {